sidewinder040/flextest/README.md

 - [ ] Input validation and error handling.
 - [ ] Command-line option to format output as CSV compatable (for copy/paste into a CSV file).
 - [ ] Create a Windows GUI.

+(Making an edit to test my git authentication.)